 Most kids worry about how they are perceived by others.

 “Anxiety in itself is part of life,” Dr. Johnson said.
 “But when it interferes with day-to-day functioning, that’s when it becomes a problem.
 If your child avoids leaving the house, has concerning changes in behavior or appearance, or starts withdrawing from friends and family, that’s a good time to take him to his pediatrician or a psychologist/therapist.”

 “For mild anxiety disorders, teenagers are likely to benefit equally from either talk therapy or antidepressant medications,” Dr. Johnson said.
 “If the anxiety is more problematic, the combination of therapy and medication produces the best results.”

 Without treatment, anxiety can continue into adulthood.

 “Anxiety can be debilitating,” Dr. Johnson said.
 “Increased levels of anxiety can result in academic underachievement, depression, substance abuse, and suicidal thoughts and behaviors.”

 Need a pediatrician?

-There are Norton Children’s Medical Associates practices throughout Louisville and Southern Indiana.
+There are Norton Children’s Medical Group practices throughout Louisville and Southern Indiana.

 If your child is suffering from anxiety about the new school year, here are some steps to help lessen it: